dotnet/docs/docs/core/project-sdk/msbuild-props.md

 ### Pack and restore targets

 MSBuild 15.1 introduced `pack` and `restore` targets for creating and restoring NuGet packages as part of a build.
-For information about the MSBuild properties for these targets, see [NuGet pack and restore as MSBuild targets](/nuget/reference/msbuild-targets).
+For information about the MSBuild properties for these targets, including `PackageTargetFallback`, see [NuGet pack and restore as MSBuild targets](/nuget/reference/msbuild-targets).

 ## See also